zhullyb/monyhar/monyhar/docs/ios/build_instructions.md

 #### Increase the vnode cache size

 `git status` is used frequently to determine the status of your checkout.
-Due to the large number of files in Chromium's checkout, `git status` performance can be quite variable.
+Due to the large number of files in Monyhar's checkout, `git status` performance can be quite variable.
 Increasing the system's vnode cache appears to help.
 By default, this command: